Support Us Button Widget

 Table of Contents

 Yesterday, the Massachusetts Clean Energy Center + the Department of Energy Resources announced $5 million in grant funding will be awarded to 10 transportation projects across the state.
 What do these projects have in common?
-They not only provide innovative solutions for climate action, but serve disadvantaged communities at the same time.
+They not only provide innovative solutions for climate action, but serve disadvantaged communities by addressing transportation needs.
 Here’s who’s getting funded in Boston and how they plan to spend the money.

 The City of Boston